-Mykonos is also famous for its award winning beaches, its watersports and the lively cocktail bars at some of our beaches.
+Mykonos is also famous for its award-winning beaches, its watersports, and lively cocktail bars at some of our beaches.
 Of course, for somewhere quieter we offer beautiful beaches at Agios Ioannis, Ornos, Elia, and Kalo Livadi.

-In Greek mythology it is claimed the island was named after a hero called Mykonos and we also find mention about Hercules.
-It is written that after fighting and killing the Giants he cast them into the sea where they petrified and formed the islands of Mykonos, Tinos and Andros.
+In Greek mythology, it is claimed the island was named after a hero called Mykonos and we also find a mention about Hercules.
+It is written that after fighting and killing the Giants he cast them into the sea where they petrified and formed the islands of Mykonos, Tinos, and Andros.

 Discover the myth...

 In ancient times much more was written about its neighbour, the small spiritual and wealthy island of Delos than about Mykonos.

 We do know that the first inhabitants of Mykonos were the Carians, the ancient inhabitants of Caria in southwest Anatolia who were then succeeded by the Egyptians and then the Minoan Cretans.
 Small coins of that period depict the island’s God to be Dionyssos.
 After the Cretans came the Ionians, the Romans, Venetians, and the Turks.